michaeltu1/Rails-Classroom/README.md

 * Built using Devise gem, has multiple courses (be instructors to many different courses).

 ##### Features:
-* Users can log i
+* Users can log in
 * Users who create courses are instructors.
 Instructors can create assignments and announcements for each of their courses.
 * All users (logged-in or not) can view the course pages for all courses and can see announcements and assignments made by instructors for each of those courses.